appel/franz-audiobookshelf/README.md

-# franz-roundcube
+# franz-audiobookshelf
-A recipe to add Roundcube support to Franz.
+A recipe to add Audiobookshelf support to Franz.